 I recently decided that I should up the ante when it comes to the items in my food storage and holy moly, have you seen the price of beans lately?
 Last summer I purchased a goodly quantity of beans at Costco and paid $14.95 for each 25 pound sack.
 And now, $19.95 for the very same quantity.
 That is an increase of 33%!!
 With those kinds of prices, you can bet that I am paying close attention to my food storage habits.

-When the SHTF it won’t be a surprise when the grocery stores are all cleared out in a day or two and shortly thereafter amenities such as refrigerators and electricity in general for that matter will no longer be available.
+When the SHTF it won’t be a surprise when the grocery stores are all cleared out in a day or two and shortly thereafter amenities such as refrigerators and electricity will no longer be available.
 That’s why having an extensive knowledge of food storage techniques and actual preparation is so important.

 For the past year, I have explored many areas of preparedness, but now, with the escalation in food prices, I have taken a keen interest in food and food storage.
 And whereas I know a little about a lot of things, food and food storage are two areas in which I have learned the most and am able to share the most.